Pre-race tally has 58 teams from 12 countries entered in “Race to the Midnight Sun”

-The total possible 2014 race purse will be about $22,500 (CAD) based on a final registration of 66 teams as of May 15.
+The total possible 2015 race purse will be $21,541 (CAD) based on a final registration of 59 teams as of May 15 (one solo kayak team has withdrawn since that date).
 There are overall cash prizes for each class – tandem canoe, tandem kayak, solos, and voyageur canoes – as well as prizes for the top three in each division.
 There also are cash prizes for the top all-Yukon canoe and kayak teams, and the top First Nations team.
 Several special awards are also donated by Yukon and Alaska sponsors.
 But most of the paddlers are just aiming to get to Dawson and be awarded a coveted YRQ Finisher Pin.

 Who to Watch on the River

 As in 2014, there are very few returning champions in this year’s race, which means most classes are up for grabs.
 This is another year where any number of different craft could emerge as the overall winner.
 Here’s a breakdown by class: